 Recommended Systems for 8K Playback.
 Part 1: Using GPUs

-By Mauricio Alvarez-Mesa, PhD — Spin Player is based on a highly optimized HEVC decoder and video rendering engine.
-This software solution allows to play 8K video using compact and cost-effective PC systems.
+By Mauricio Alvarez-Mesa, PhD — Spin Player is a software media player based on highly optimized HEVC and VVC decoders and an advanced video rendering engine.
+The media player allows the playback of 8K video using compact and cost-effective PC systems.

-In this tech blog we provide a set of recommendations of PC configurations for 8K video playback, and we also describe 8K display set-ups using commercially available 8K TVs and monitors.
+In this tech blog we provide a set of recommendations for 8K video playback and we also describe 8K display set-ups using commercially available 8K TVs and monitors.

 Spin Player Performance

 The final performance of the media player depends mainly on the content properties, input bitrate, and the platform performance:

 - Content properties: The player’s performance is affected by content properties such as resolution, chroma format (4:2:0, 4:2:2, 4:4:4), bit depth (10-bit, 12-bit) and spatial and temporal activity in the input video.

 - Bitrate: HEVC and VVC decoding performance depends directly on the input bitrate, the higher the bitrate the higher the performance required to achieve a target application (e.g. 8Kp60).
 The bitrate, in turn, depends on the encoding options that were used during the encoding of the input video, including among others: bitrate settings, rate control method, GOP size, intra-frame period, and block size.